-The course includes a study of infantry drill, leadership, map reading, military sketching and infantry weapons, and is divided as follows:
+The course includes a study of infantry drill, review (as instructors), map reading, military sketching, and musketry, and is divided as follows:

 (a) Practical.
-Acting as instructors of freshmen in infantry drill, automatic rifle firing, bayonet drill, sketching and plane-table surveying, musketry problems.
+Acting as instructors of freshmen in infantry, drill, sketching and plane-table surveying, musketry problems.

 (b) Theoretical.
-Sketching and map reading (panoramic and plane), weapons of the infantry platoon.
+Sketching and map reading (panoramic and plane), musketry, fire discipline, fire control, fire direction.

 104. INFANTRY IV.
 Sophomore year, second semester.
 Lectures, recitations, and military drill, four hours.
 One and one-half semester credit.
-Prerequisite: Infantry II.
+Prerequisite: Infantry III.
 Captain Jones.
 The work of this course includes study of infantry drill and maneuvers, musketry (continued), infantry weapons, command and leadership, hygiene and sanitation.
 It embraces:

 (a) Practical.
-Infantry platoon problems, musketry, infantry weapons, demonstration of their uses and mechanisms, hygiene and sanitary inspections, practice in command and leadership.
+Infantry platoon problems in musketry, infantry weapons, demonstration of their uses and mechanisms, hygiene and sanitary inspections, practice in command and leadership.